emabre/capillary/doc/info.md

 ## Using a table (e.g. for eta (resistivity) as function of rho, T)
 ### How pluto makes a table
 E.g. for the internal energy:
-You can probably imitate what internal_energy.c/MakeInternalEnergyTable() does, to make a table for the internal energy:
   - calls: ``InitializeTable2D()`` to initialize the table
   - fills the internal energy values in the table looping: ``rhoe_tab.f[j][i] = InternalEnergyFunc(v,T);``
   - it sets something related to later interpolation with: ``rhoe_tab.interpolation = SPLINE1;``